Hildebrand Law, P.C. mobile logo

 The family court did not address any increase in child support payments corresponding with Father’s increase in parenting time.
 This omission cannot properly be classified as a “clerical error” under ARFLP 85(A).
 The family court confirmed that it did not intend to modify child support in its July 2015 order when it explicitly denied Father’s motion to correct the alleged “clerical mistake” in its May 2017 order.

 Whether the family court made a judicial error by not modifying child support is an issue Father has waived by not objecting in family court.
 Ace Auto., 156 Ariz. at 143.
-Father’s alternative arguments— that the family court failed to make a finding that a deviation from the Guidelines was appropriate, as required by A.R.S. § 25-320(D), justifying our intervention on his behalf under ARFLP 85(C)(1)(f) or 85(C)(3)—were not raised to the family court, and we generally do not address arguments raised for the first time on appeal.
+Father’s alternative arguments— that the family court failed to make a finding that a deviation from the Guidelines was appropriate, as required by A.R.S. § 25-320(D), justifying our intervention on his behalf under ARFLP 85(C)(1)(f) or 85(C)(3)—were not raised to the family court, and court of appeals generally do not address arguments raised for the first time on appeal.
 Airfreight Express Ltd. v.
 Evergreen Air Ctr., Inc., 215 Ariz.
 103, 109 (App.
 2007).

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.